-Laboratory Animal and Avian Technology (1-2) 2 Credits Students will study basic anatomy and diseases of laboratory animals and birds, as well as develop skills in handling, performing laboratory testing, and treatment of these species.
+VETC 230 S Laboratory Animal and Avian Technology (1-2) 2 Credits

+Students will study basic anatomy and diseases of laboratory animals and birds, as well as develop skills in handling, performing laboratory testing, and treatment of these species.
 Handling and diseases of some exotic/other species will be discussed.
-A course (Prerequisite: Admittance to the Veterinary fee will apply.
-Technology program)
+A course fee will apply.
+(Prerequisite: Admittance to the Veterinary Technology program)